Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry: Introduction

 In this article, we prove the conjecture of Bonetti, Meneghelli and Rastelli \cite{BMR19} in the case where $\Gamma$ is the symmetric group $S_N=W(\frsl_N)$, corresponding to the four-dimensional $\calN=4$ supersymmetric Yang-Mills theory with gauge group $\SL_N$.
 That is, we construct a family of vertex operator superalgebras $\W_{S_N}$, $N\ge2$, with the desired properties.
 In this situation, the symplectic variety $\calM_{S_N}$ is essentially\footnote{To be precise, $\C^{2N}/S_N\cong\calM_{S_N}\times T^*\C$ as symplectic varieties.} the $N$-th symmetric power $\C^{2N}/S_N$ of the affine plane $\C^2$, and it is well-known that the singular variety $M_0\coloneqq\C^{2N}/S_N$ admits the conical symplectic resolution

 where $M\coloneqq\Hilb^N(\C^2)$ is the Hilbert scheme of $N$ points in the affine plane.

-In the classical setting, Kashiwara and Rouquier \cite{KR08} constructed a sheaf $\calA_{\hbar}$ of $\hbar$-adic algebras on the Hilbert scheme $M$ such that the algebra $[\calA_{\hbar}(M)]^{\C^\times}$ of its global sections (and taking the invariants in some sense under a certain action of the one-dimensional torus $\C^\times$) is isomorphic to the spherical rational Cherednik algebra \cite{EG02} associated with $S_N$, which is a natural quantisation of the coordinate ring of $M_0=\C^{2N}/S_N$.
-The notion of a sheaf $\calA_{\hbar}$ of $\hbar$-adic algebras was upgraded to that of a sheaf of $\hbar$-adic vertex algebras in \cite{AKM15}.
+In the classical setting, Kashiwara and Rouquier \cite{KR08} (see also \cite{BFM06} for a result in positive characteristic) constructed a sheaf $\calA_{\hbar}$ of $\hbar$-adic algebras on the Hilbert scheme $M$ such that the algebra $[\calA_{\hbar}(M)]^{\C^\times}$ of its global sections (and taking the invariants in some sense under a certain action of the one-dimensional torus $\C^\times$) is isomorphic to the spherical rational Cherednik algebra \cite{EG02} associated with $S_N$, which is a natural quantisation of the coordinate ring of $M_0=\C^{2N}/S_N$.
+The construction of \cite{KR08} is now regarded as an example of a quantisation of a conical symplectic resolution studied in \cite{BLPW16a,BLPW16b}.

+In \cite{AKM15}, the notion of a sheaf $\calA_{\hbar}$ of $\hbar$-adic algebras was upgraded to that of a sheaf of $\hbar$-adic vertex algebras \cite{Li04}.
 Therefore, it is natural to try to apply the method in \cite{AKM15} to $M=\Hilb^N(\C^2)$ and chiralise the construction of \cite{KR08}.
 However, this straightforward attempt does not work for the Hilbert scheme $M$ due to some obstruction in constructing sheaves of vertex algebras (cf.\ \cite{GMS04}).

 In order to overcome this problem, we replace $M$ with structure sheaf $\calO_M$ by the supervariety whose underlying topological space is again $M$ but whose structure sheaf is a certain superalgebra analogue $\tldcalO_M$ of $\calO_M$.
-In terms of the Nakajima quiver variety description \cite{Nakajima} of the Hilbert scheme $M$, this corresponds to replacing the vector space $\C$ on the framing vertex of the Jordan quiver by the superspace $\C^{1|1}$ (see \autoref{sec:superHilb} for details):
+In terms of the Nakajima quiver variety description \cite{Nak94,Nak98,Nakajima} of the Hilbert scheme $M$, this corresponds to replacing the vector space $\C$ on the framing vertex of the Jordan quiver by the superspace $\C^{1|1}$ (see \autoref{sec:superHilb} for details):

 Then, the machinery of \cite{AKM15} becomes applicable and we are able to construct a sheaf $\tldcalD^\ch_{M,\hbar}$ of $\hbar$-adic vertex superalgebras on $M$ quantising the $\infty$-jet bundle $\JetBundle{M} = J_{\infty} \tldcalO_M$ associated with the sheaf $\tldcalO_M$.